 Complex Event Processing (CEP) engines are also popular in the IoT world.
 CEP allows for easy matching of time-series data patterns coming from different sources.
 CEP suffers from the same modelling issues as trees and other pipeline processing engines.
 However, it frees developers from dealing with context locking, a common issue in use cases where logic combines inputs from different sources.

-Apache Spark is another alternative.
-It not only processes streams of data at scale, but also allows “querying” that data at scale using SQL-like syntax.
-This ability makes Apache Spark a viable alternative to CEP platforms, since Apache Spark allows you to create simple rules that can run within stream “windows” of time and make decisions with the ease of SQL queries.
-In our view, Apache Spark is a data aggregation/event processing and data analytics (batch and stream) platform – and not the rules engine per se.
+Stream processing engines, such as Flink or Spark are other alternatives.
+It not only processes streams of data at scale, but also allows “querying” that real time data using SQL-like syntax.
+This ability makes stream processing engines a viable alternative to CEP platforms, since they allow you to create simple rules that can run within stream “windows” of time and make decisions with the ease of SQL queries.
+In our view, these are good alternatives when it comes to data aggregation/event processing and data analytics (batch and stream) platform – but they are not the rules engine per se.

 BPM rule engine

-Therefore, in our opinion, current rules engines have some serious drawbacks in the context of IoT:
+Therefore, in our opinion, current rules engines have some serious limitations, as listed below:

 • Current rule engines don’t cope well with dynamic changes of the environment.

-• All of them have difficulties combining data from physical devices/sensor (mostly PUSH mode) and data from the API world (mostly PULL mode).
+• All of them have difficulties combining data from physical devices/sensors (mostly PUSH mode) and data from the API world (mostly PULL mode).
+As described earlier, being able to react on real time data, while also being able to fetch at any given time additional information for rule evaluation is an extremely hard problem to solve (one may argue even without using rules engine)

 • The logic representation is not compact, making debugging and maintenance more complex.